 Video is becoming the preferred method of consuming information.
 It’s often more memorable, easy to understand and more interesting in video format.
 Plus, it takes less time to get to the relevant information.
 No wonder people spend more time on sites with video than those without them.

 Linking to your other content provides added value to your audience.
 You’re pointing them in the direction of other relevant information that could help them in some way.
 At the same time, you’re keeping them engaged with your business.

 A blog is an invaluable tool.
 It provides a platform to show your expertise on heating, ventilation and cooling.
 Your posts can also help and educate those who visit it.
 Plus, a steady flow of new, quality content can give you a boost in search.

 Making use of tags and categories can simplify things for blog visitors.
 It allows them to find and focus their attention on the topics of interest to them.
 They will no doubt appreciate the convenience.

-Too, they provide yet another opportunity to use and rank for your target keywords.
+They provide yet another opportunity to use and rank for your target keywords.

 Leverage the Visitors You Have to Get More

 Make it easy for current visitors to share your content.
 People tend to trust what their peers recommend.
 Shares and likes are basically recommendations.
 The more “recommendations” you

 get, the better the chances people will check you out when they need your services.